ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

     While true peak mode is enabled, lowpass filter is applied to remove the components near nyquist frequency.
 Also, sample peak might exceeds `Threshold`.
 Especially when sample peak exceeds 0 dB, the value of `Overshoot` becomes greater than 0.
 Lower `Threshold` in this case.

     In real time processing, restoration of true peak around nyquist frequency is almost impossible.
 That's why the lowpass is applied, and this true peak mode causes overshoot.
 If the aim is to eliminate overshoot at any cost, the lowpass will either change the gain of audible frequency, or burn out your CPU.
-The lowpass on BasicLimiter is designed to only change the gain over 18000 Hz.
+The lowpass on BasicLimiter is designed to only change the gain over 18000 Hz when sampling rate is 48000 Hz.

 Reset Overshoot